ciph-io/ciph-core/doc/alpha-guide.md

 Video publishing is currently very limited and does not have many options.

-* video must be encoded as h.264
+* video must be encoded as h264
 * video is never re-encoded
 * if audio is not aac it will be re-encoded as aac
 * subtitles will be re-encoded as WebVTT
-* video will be split into 5000ms segments for MPEG-DASH
+* video will be split into 5 second segments for MPEG-DASH
 * if multiple video sources are provided duplicate subtitles and audio streams will be skipped
 * with multiple video streams video must be re-encoded so that every segment